-Research Paper: Students will be required to complete a research paper, which demonstrates proficiency in the application of the biopsychosocial model to a specific health issue discussed in class.
-Students will choose a topic reviewed in class and research the development of that health issue, relevant risk factors, and current treatment and prevention approaches.
-Additionally, students should include information presented in class regarding psychological dysfunction and/or well being.
+1. Research Paper: The research paper should demonstrate proficiency in the application of the biopsychosocial model to a specific health issue discussed in class.
+Students who prefer to complete the research paper will choose a topic reviewed in class and research the development of that health issue, relevant risk factors, current treatment and prevention approaches, and the possible implications of the topic to their own area of study.
+Additionally, students should include information presented in class regarding psychological dysfunction and/or well-being.
+It is imperative that the research paper be written from the perspective of a clinical health psychologist.

-The body of the paper should be 5-7, double-spaced and typed pages.
+The body of the paper should be 5-7, double-spaced, and typed pages.
 Please use 1-inch margins and Times New Roman, font size 12.
 The format of your paper must follow APA style (Publication Manual of the American Psychological Association, 6th Edition).
-Please turn in 1 paper copy of your paper in class and one electronic copy via Canvas.
+A rough draft is due as an electronic copy via Canvas by 11:45 AM on 3/20/2018.
+A final version is due as an electronic copy via Canvas by 11:45 AM on 4/19/2018.
 Additional details regarding the content and formatting guidelines of the paper will be provided in class.
-Late papers will be penalized one letter grade on the first day late, and will continue to drop one letter grade for each subsequent day on which they are not turned in.
+Late papers will be penalized one letter grade on the first day late and will continue to drop one letter grade for each subsequent day on which they are not turned in.